SAFE-Stack/docs/docs/recipes/package-management/add-nuget-package-to-server.md

 dotnet paket add FsToolkit.ErrorHandling -p Server
 ```

-This will add an entry to both the solution paket.dependencies file and the Server project's paket.reference file.
+This will add an entry to both the solution [paket.dependencies](https://fsprojects.github.io/Paket/dependencies-file.html) file and the Server project's [paket.reference](https://fsprojects.github.io/Paket/references-files.html) file.

+Find information on how you can convert your project from nuget to Paket [here](../migrate-to-paket).

+For a detailed explanation of package management using Paket, visit the official [docs](https://fsprojects.github.io/Paket/learn-how-to-use-paket.html).